abdalla-ham/DataDito/Kafka/README.md

 **Start the Kafka broker service**
 **```sudo bin/kafka-server-start.sh config/server.properties```**

 # Once all services have successfully launched, you will have a basic Kafka environment running and ready to use.
+# Update Kafka.url=<Your-external-ip>:9092